crate/cloud-tutorials/docs/cloud-monitoring.rst

 -------

 Grafana doesn't need any special configuration.
-You can run it either in a Docker container or as a local installation, it doesn't matter in this use case.
+You can run it either in a Docker container or as a local installation, it doesn't matter for this use case.
 Follow the `Grafana documentation`_ and use your preferred method.

 By default, Grafana is exposed on port ``3000``.
 Go to